1.9.1 Committee Names and Purpose Statements

 As part of the College effort to establish and maintain up-to-date educational programs, every Associate in Applied Science program is supported by an advisory committee.
 Where appropriate, due to similarities in programs, an advisory committee may support more than one program.
 Other programs at the College are encouraged, but not required, to form advisory committees.

-An advisory committee of interested, competent, and concerned citizens is a most productive and effective method for involving the community and ensuring an effective relationship exists between student learning in programs and current practices in the workplace.
+An advisory committee of interested, competent, and concerned citizens is a most productive and effective method for involving the community and ensuring that an effective relationship exists between student learning in programs and current practices in the workplace.
 Advisory committees will be formed and managed by program coordinators with department chair approval.
 Advisory committees will meet at least once a year and follow a clearly defined Purpose Statement.
 The meeting agenda will be developed by the program coordinators and committee chair and will be provided to each member prior to the meeting.
-Minutes of all meetings will be kept and a copy sent to the appropriate department chair and the dean of instruction.
+Minutes of all meetings will be kept and a copy sent to the appropriate department chair and the appropriate vice president.
 Minutes will contain, at a minimum, a summary of program information provided to the advisory committee and recommendations for program improvement provided by the committee.
-Membership includes practicing professionals and employers of students in occupational/technical programs.
-Membership is voluntary.
+Membership is voluntary and includes practicing professionals and employers of students in occupational/technical programs.

 Athletic Advisory Committee

-The Athletic Advisory Committee provides input and offers guidance in making major decisions related to the NJCAA athletic programs and makes recommendations to the President, who has full authority over athletics at the College.
-The Committee provides an avenue through which the College can communicate with the Athletics Advisory Council and provide the community with useful information about Sandhills athletic programs.
+The Athletic Advisory Committee provides input and offers guidance in making major decisions related to the NJCAA athletic programs to the Athletic Director and makes recommendations to the President, who has full authority over athletics at the College.
+The Committee provides an avenue through which the College can communicate with the perspectives of the Athletics Advisory Council to the community and provide useful information about Sandhills athletics.

 Behavior Intervention Team